-3 ways to inculcate vehicle maintenance habits in your staff
+3 effective ways to inculcate regular truck maintenance in your truck drivers

 Drivers are most productive when they are engaged.
 They report to work much more happier than others, and lift up everyone’s spirits.

 Having a majority of employees attuned to this mindset is most ideal.
 However, it’s not reflective of the current conditions.